 Kids love having the ability to create their own whimsical, custom-crafted Easter eggs.
 Almost as much as you’ll love the easy clean up.

 Who says you have to break out those old-fashioned egg dyes and subject your kitchen to the inevitable spills, stains and smeary handprints?

-- Eggs (consider buying both white and brown eggs for variety)
+- eggs (consider buying both white and brown eggs for variety)

-- A large sewing or knitting needle
+- large sewing or knitting needle

 - craft glue

-- Crafting supplies such as colored pencils, glitter, pipe cleaners, ribbons, raffia, goggly eyes, feathers and felt fabrics (for making beaks, hats, etc.)
+- crafting supplies such as colored pencils, glitter, pipe cleaners, ribbons, raffia, goggly eyes, feathers and felt fabrics (for making beaks, hats, etc.)

-- Napkin rings (optional)
+- napkin rings (optional)

-- Start by removing the insides of your eggs, leaving behind a non-perishable outer shell
+- Start by removing the insides of your eggs, leaving behind a non-perishable outer shell.

-- While standing over a large bowl, take a washed, uncooked egg and use a needle to carefully poke a small hole in the top and then poke a larger hole in the bottom
+- While standing over a large bowl, take a washed, uncooked egg and use a needle to carefully poke a small hole in the top and then poke a larger hole in the bottom.

-- Blow through the top of the egg until all of the insides are removed
+- Blow through the top of the egg until all of the insides are removed.

-- Carefully wash your empty eggs and set aside to dry
+- Carefully wash your empty eggs and set aside to dry.

 - Prep your crafting station with decorations and glue and you’re all set to go!
 Have fun!